cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 ## Basic Usage

-### Using JavaScript to trigger Objective-C Callbacks
+### Using JavaScript to Trigger Objective-C Callbacks

-Assuming our ad interface is set in the native layer, then when the player clicks the button to open the ad, it is logical to trigger `ObjC` to open the ad.
+Assuming the ad interface is set in the native layer, then when the player clicks the button to open the ad, it is logical to trigger `ObjC` to open the ad.

-The code example for opening th ad interface is as follows:
+The code example for opening the ad interface is as follows:

 ```ObjC
 static ICallback cb = ^void (NSString* _arg0, MSString* _arg1){